-Dave Phillips is the Director of Wildlife and Environmental Permitting at Apex Clean Energy.
+Dave Phillips is the Vice President of Environmental Permitting and Compliance at Apex Clean Energy.
 He has been with Apex Clean Energy since 2013, managing permitting, studies and environmental due diligence, and compliance across Apex’s fleet of wind and solar projects.
 He provides leadership and guidance at Apex on wildlife and environmental issues, working to proactively identify and address permit risk issues and ensure projects are implemented in compliance with state and federal regulations and in an environmentally responsible manner.
 A significant portion of his responsibilities involve Eagle Act and Migratory Bird Treaty Act compliance and permitting and addressing federally listed bat species HCP/NEPA processes.
 Mr. Phillips is a Certified Wildlife Biologist with an M.S. in Wildlife Ecology from the University of Maine, Orono.
 He believes in sound research, open communication, and transparency across the scientific, conservation, and wind industry communities to resolve wind-wildlife conflict issues and thus serves the board to help uphold AWWI’s mission of balancing renewable energy goals with conserving ecological systems.

 Terry L. Root is Senior Fellow (University Faculty) Emerita in Stanford’s Woods Institute for the Environment at Stanford University.
 Her research addressed how plants and animals are changing with the changing climate.
 She was a lead author of the Intergovernmental Panel for Climate Change 4th Assessment Report that in 2007 was co-awarded the Nobel Peace Prize with Vice President Al Gore.
 Also, she was a lead author for the 3rd Assessment Report (2001) and a Review Editor for the 5th Assessment Report (2014).
 In addition to other honors, Root was awarded the Spirit of Defenders Award for Science by Defenders of Wildlife in 2010, and Lifetime Achievement Award in 2016 from the conservation organization Point Blue.
 She serves as science advisor to several non-governmental organizations, has served on the boards of many environmental organizations, and is currently serving on the board of National Audubon as a Director and as Assistant Secretary.